ePages-de/epages-devportal/beyond-essence/inventory/toggle-switches.md

 ---
 layout: beyond-essence
 header_image: private/main.jpg
-title: Switch buttons
+title: Toggle switches
 background_image: index.jpg
 ---
 {% image_custom image="/assets/img/pages/essence/switch-button-on-off.png" width="25" align="right" %}
-A switch button works like a physical switch, that can be used e.g. to turn the light on and off.
+A toggle switch works like a physical switch, that can be used e.g. to turn the light on and off.
-In the cockpit we display switch buttons to enable merchants to turn a feature on or off, and to enhance cards with additional features.
+In the cockpit we display toggle switches to enable merchants to turn a feature on or off, and to enhance cards with additional features.

 The UI element "checkbox" is used quite similarly.
-Check the section "Choosing between switch button and checkbox", and have a look at the inventory entry [Checkboxes](/beyond-essence/inventory/checkboxes/) to find the right element for your use case.
+Check the section "Choosing between toggle switch and checkbox", and have a look at the inventory entry [Checkboxes](/beyond-essence/inventory/checkboxes/) to find the right element for your use case.

 ## Use cases

-In the cockpit, switch buttons have two main use cases:
+In the cockpit, toggle switches have two main use cases:

 ### Activate a feature